open-telemetry/build-tools/semantic-conventions/README.md

 Jinja templates has a notion of [filters](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-builtin-filters) allowing to transform objects or filter lists.

-Semconvgen supports following additional filters to simplify common operations in templates.
+Semconvgen supports the following additional filters to simplify common operations in templates.

 #### `SemanticAttribute` operations